marcosqg/marcosqg.github.io/_pages/about.md

 I teach [different classes](https://marcosqg.github.io/teaching/) at the undergraduate and graduate levels.
 These courses are open to CS/DS students and students from other departments and majors.

-I am member of the Institute of Electrical and Electronics Engineers (IEEE), the American Institute of Aeronautics and Astronautics (AIAA), and the Prognostics and Health Management Society.
+I am member of the Institute of Electrical and Electronics Engineers (IEEE), the American Institute of Aeronautics and Astronautics (AIAA), and the Prognostics and Health Management Society (PHM).

 Latest news